tom-doerr/mnist_codex/README.md

-This repository contains an MNIST-classifier that is completely written by OpenAI Codex using the [Vim Codex plugin](https://github.com/tom-doerr/vim_codex).
+This repository contains a MNIST-classifier that is completely written by OpenAI Codex using the [Vim Codex plugin](https://github.com/tom-doerr/vim_codex).

 The CUDA support does not seem to work, so you need to execute it with CUDA devices hidden:
 ```